wp-plugins/13-moon-synchronometer/readme.txt

 5. Options panel

 == Changelog ==

+= 2.1.1 - NS1.27.9.2 - 08.3.2015 =
+* Added: Logic to decode date of post type: event
+* Improved CSS to appear better in sidebar

 = 2.1.0 - NS1.27.8.21 - 27.2.2015 =
 * Fixed: Oracle and Wavespell huge in Firefox